-.NET Core SDK Overview
+.NET Core SDK overview

 .NET Core Software Development Kit (SDK) is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
-This is the package that developers will most likely acquire.
+It contains the following components that are used to build and run applications:

 Acquiring the .NET Core SDK